slominskir/wfly16000/README.md

         </subsystem>
 ```

+## Things that don't work
+### Old adapter
 Worth pointing out that using the old adapter with latest Keycloak (26.0.1) doesn't appear to be an option - it doesn't seem to work.
 Set environment variables STRATEGY_FILE=`adapter-deployment-with-auth-url.sh` and INSTALL_OLD_ADAPTER=`true` and see what I mean.
 You'll proably want to edit the web.xml and replace `OIDC` with `KEYCLOAK`.
 Still doesn't work though.

+### provider-url inside secure-deployment element
+You can actually use the `provider-url` inside a `secure-deployment` element of standalone.xml (as opposed to inside a `provider` element).
+This does sidestep the redeploy issue, but does NOT avoid the Invalid ID Token issue.